19hours/sg-statutes/Acts/Income Tax Act.md

 ### Concessionary rate of tax for Asian Currency Unit, Fund Manager and securities company

-43A\.—(1) Notwithstanding section 43, the Minister may by regulations provide that tax at the rate of 10% or such other concessionary rate shall be levied and paid for each year of assessment upon such income derived before 1st January 2004 as the Minister may specify of —
+43A\.—(1) Notwithstanding section 43, the Minister may by regulations provide that tax at the rate of 10% shall be levied and paid for each year of assessment upon such income derived before 1st January 2004 as the Minister may specify of —

 (a) a financial institution with an Asian Currency Unit;